freenas/freenas-docs/userguide/intro.rst

 has performance tips from %brand% users and is a place to post questions regarding the hardware best suited to meet specific requirements.
-`The Official %brand% Hardware Guide
+`The Official FreeNAS® Hardware Guide
 <https://www.ixsystems.com/blog/hardware-guide/>`__
 gives in-depth recommendations for every component needed in a %brand% build.
 `Building, Burn-In, and Testing your FreeNAS® system